Verbals lessons: more than worksheets.

 Purchasing a game is my goal for today.

 Ask students if those forms of “purchase” are the verbs, and then identify the sentences’ verbs (save, was, is).
 Tell students that those words are verbals; they look like verbs, but they don’t function as verbs.
+Starting your verbals lessons with success: Show students they can find and use verbals.

-I have done verbals lessons all at once and in every order possible.
+I have taught verbals lessons all at once and in every order possible.
 In my experience, starting with infinitives is best.
 Why?
 I think it boils down to confidence.
 Students are confident that they can identify infinitives.

 First, I work on infinitives for two to three days.
 I do not begin identifying their functions in sentences.
+We will work on using infinitives as nouns, adjectives, and adverbs later.

 Second, I introduce gerunds.
 I begin by finding “noun jobs” —subject, direct object, indirect object, predicate noun, object of the preposition, appositive.
 (I normally make an anchor chart of these.)
 Students are pretty confident in finding gerunds too.
 As I review gerunds, I will switch a gerund to an infinitive to show that infinitives can be nouns.
 Look: